AXA to repay CoCo bond, but investors worry others may not follow

-LONDON/PARIS, April 2 (Reuters) - Axa is the latest European financial firm to say it will redeem some of its “Co-Co” bonds, providing some reassurance to investors worried this debt class could be particularly vulnerable to companies’ need to conserve cash.
+LONDON/PARIS (Reuters) - Axa (AXAF.PA) is the latest European financial firm to say it will redeem some of its “Co-Co” bonds, providing some reassurance to investors worried this debt class could be particularly vulnerable to companies’ need to conserve cash.

 The economic fallout from the coronavirus pandemic has put a spotlight on contingent convertible bonds (CoCo), which are the riskiest debt banks can issue and are designed to act as a protective layer for them in times of trouble.